10. Apple's 'Emergency SOS'

-Apple’s Advanced Manufacturing Fund has invested US$450m into vital infrastructure which supports Emergency SOS via satellite, for iPhone 14 models.
+Apple’s Advanced Manufacturing Fund has invested US$450m into infrastructure which supports Emergency SOS via satellite, for iPhone 14 models.
 The service will let these models connect directly to a satellite and allow them to contact emergency services when outside of cellular and Wi-Fi coverage.

 The state of California faces a number of natural disasters, from earthquakes to wildfires and the ever present threat of a tsunami.

 “Providing Emergency SOS via satellite is an important breakthrough that will save lives,” said Mark Ghilarducci, the California Governor’s Office of Emergency Services’ Director.
 “The critical work being done by Apple to create innovative new solutions to support 911 providers and first responders is a huge step forward in protecting Californians and the broader public during an emergency situation.”

 9. JAXA Japan